tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 This means that for each of the children, we will use the *other child*'s data and (because of the chain rule) multiply it by the parent expression's `grad`.
+That is, `self`'s grad (the left hand side) is adjusted using `other`'s data (the right hand side) and vice versa.
 See what a nice translation of the math that is?
 Get the derivative, apply the chain rule, add to the child's grad.

 Now we have a function to do one derivative step for one operation node, but we need to do the whole graph.